- The average cost of car insurance for a 65-year-old driver in Connecticut is $1,628 per year for a full coverage policy.

 Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
 While the increase varies by insurer, our data show that drivers can expect their premium to jump by 63% after one at-fault accident with property damage exceeding $2,000.

-Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |
+| Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |

-State Farm | $1,717 | $143 |
+| State Farm | $1,717 | $143 |

-Geico | $1,781 | $148 |
+| GEICO | $1,781 | $148 |

-Kemper | $2,563 | $214 |
+| Kemper | $2,563 | $214 |

-Progressive | $2,693 | $224 |
+| Progressive | $2,693 | $224 |

-Nationwide | $2,778 | $232 |
+| Nationwide | $2,778 | $232 |

-Amica | $3,585 | $299 |
+| Amica | $3,585 | $299 |

-Allstate | $3,697 | $308 |
+| Allstate | $3,697 | $308 |

-Farmers | $4,195 | $350 |
+| Farmers | $4,195 | $350 |

-The Hanover | $6,508 | $542 |
+| The Hanover | $6,508 | $542 |

-USAA* | $1,004 | $84 |
+| USAA* | $1,004 | $84 |

 How can seniors save on car insurance in Connecticut?

-Auto insurance for seniors can be costly, but there are several ways to save.
-Here are some simple ways to lower your premiums:
+While auto insurance for seniors can be costly, there are ways to save.
+Here are some simple steps to lower your premiums:

-- Shop around: Regularly comparing car insurance rates – every six months or annually when it’s time to renew – can help you secure the best deal.
+- Shop around: Comparing car insurance quotes every six months or annually around renewal time can help you find the best deal.

-- Raise your deductible: Raising your deductible from $500 to $1,000 can save you money each month, but ensure you have the funds available to cover the higher deductible if needed.
+- Raise your deductible: By increasing your deductible from $500 to $1,000, you can reduce your monthly premiums.
+However, make sure you have enough savings to cover the higher deductible.

-- Ask about discounts Bundling with homeowners insurance, loyalty discounts and discounts for years of being licensed are great ways to save on car insurance.
-Find more details on discounts below.
+- Ask about discounts: Discounts, such as bundling with homeowners insurance, loyalty discounts and years of being licensed, are excellent ways to reduce your car insurance costs.
+Learn more about discounts below.

 Take a senior driving course: With an approved defensive driving course, seniors can save up to 5% on their car insurance in Connecticut.
 The American Automobile Association(AAA) and AARP offer defensive driving courses for senior drivers in Connecticut.